Brian Moynihan

 BRIAN MOYNIHAN leads a team of more than 210,000 employees dedicated to making financial lives better for people, companies of every size, and institutional investors across the United States and around the world.

-Policy Institute, the Business Roundtable, The Clearing House Association (chair), the American Heart Association CEO Roundtable (co-chair), the Catalyst Board of Directors, the Council on Competitiveness Board and the Business Council.
-He also is chair of the
+Moynihan participates in several organizations that focus on economic and market trends, including the Business Roundtable, the Financial Services Forum, the Bank Policy Institute, The Clearing House Association (chair), the American Heart Association CEO Roundtable (co-chair), the Catalyst Board of Directors, the Business Council, and the World Economic Forum’s International Business Council.
+He also is chair of the Sustainable Markets Initiative, which was founded by His Majesty King Charles III, then The Prince of Wales, in 2020.

 In addition, Moynihan is the chancellor of the Corporation of Brown University, a volunteer role that leads the 54-member Brown Corporation.
 Prior to that, he was a member of the Brown University Corporation’s Board of Fellows for eight years after having served on the Board of Trustees from 2010 to 2016.